 The Thirty Percent Coalition’s investors include asset mangers like Walden, as well as statewide elected officials representing public retirement and pension funds in California, Connecticut, Massachusetts, Maryland, New York, Pennsylvania, Rhode Island and Washington.
 It also includes mutual funds and other asset managers, along with the backing of groups like the AFL-CIO, non-profit foundations, and religious institutions.
 Participating women’s groups include the American Association of University Women, Feminist Majority, National Council for Research on Women, and the National Council of Women’s Organizations.

 The issue is gaining a lot of steam across the country, he continued, with shareholders voting for diversity resolutions more and more often.
-“The vote is a sign that this is issue is becoming mainstream.
+“The vote is a sign that this issue is becoming mainstream.
 These resolutions often get in the 30 percent plus range.
 It’s not just groups like ESG investors who focus on it, but mainstream mutual funds and investment managers as well.”

 Looking back, he continued, we are seeing progress on the issue.
 “We’ve been writing letters for decades and ten years ago, companies might have responded in a casual way.
 Now it’s much more respectful.
 They understand the importance of diversity and the business case.
 We don’t get as much pushback on the concept today.
 But of course follow through is still dismal.”